freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/assignment-with-a-returned-value.md

 ---

 ## Description

 <section id='description'>

-If you'll recall from our discussion of <a href="/learn/javascript-algorithms-and-data-structures/basic-javascript/storing-values-with-the-assignment-operator" target="_blank">Storing Values with the Assignment Operator</a>, everything to the right of the equal sign is resolved before the value is assigned.
+If you'll recall from our discussion of [Storing Values with the Assignment Operator](/learn/javascript-algorithms-and-data-structures/basic-javascript/storing-values-with-the-assignment-operator), everything to the right of the equal sign is resolved before the value is assigned.
 This means we can take the return value of a function and assign it to a variable.

-Assume we have pre-defined a function <code>sum</code> which adds two numbers together, then:
+Assume we have pre-defined a function `sum` which adds two numbers together, then:

-<code>ourSum = sum(5, 12);</code>
+`ourSum = sum(5, 12);`

-will call <code>sum</code> function, which returns a value of <code>17</code> and assigns it to <code>ourSum</code> variable.
+will call `sum` function, which returns a value of `17` and assigns it to `ourSum` variable.

 </section>

 ## Instructions

 <section id='instructions'>

-Call the <code>processArg</code> function with an argument of <code>7</code> and assign its return value to the variable <code>processed</code>.
+Call the `processArg` function with an argument of `7` and assign its return value to the variable `processed`.

 </section>

 ## Tests

 <section id='tests'>

 ```yml